Shelly Fyant wants to run a food truck.

 “(It’s) part of the family trauma, I guess, how you inherit this stuff in your DNA,” Shelly said.
 “You grow up with that, but you don’t really think about it.”

 Shelly would experience her own trauma, too, once her parents divorced and she moved to Ronan.
-It was there that Shelly said she felt singled out as an Indian for the first time, and began to realize the tension that existed between the two cultures she came from (Shelly’s mother, Denise, is white).
+It was there that Shelly said she felt singled out as a Native American for the first time, and began to realize the tension that existed between the two cultures she came from (Shelly’s mother, Denise, is white).
 And more troublingly, Shelly says that racism still exists today, which she witnessed first hand at a recent Ronan parade and that she has felt particularly strongly since 2016.

 “I don’t know if it’s because it’s a bigger community, but it just feels really divided,” she said.
 “And believe me, these last four years did not help the situation on the reservation in general.”